An Authentic Christmas with the taste and magic of European Fruit and Vegetables

 BEIJING, Dec.
 23, 2024 (GLOBE NEWSWIRE) -- This year, give something special for Christmas: the authentic taste of European fruit and vegetables.
 Thanks to the project ‘The European Art of Taste: Italian Fruit & Veg Masterpieces’, financed by the European Union and CSO Italy, the Italian excellence of fresh and processed fruit and vegetables are landing in China, Japan, Taiwan and Thailand, bringing with them a magical tale.
 A gift that encompasses tradition, quality and the unique taste of the Mediterranean territories.
 Each product tells the story of a land rich in culture and flavour, bringing to the table a breath of freshness and authenticity straight from Europe.

-Each elf, symbolising a unique European product, carries a special gift to light up Christmas with health and happiness.

-The Kiwi Elf is the Ambassador of Winter Energy, dressed in a green cloak symbolising vitality and strength.
-Rich in vitamin C and fibre, European kiwis are the perfect allies against winter fatigue.
+The Kiwi Elf, is the Ambassador of Winter Energy, dressed in a green cloak symbolising vitality and strength.
+Rich in vitamin C and fibre, European kiwis are the perfect allys against winter fatigue.
 A kiwi smoothie in the morning or a light salad for afternoon tea will be a boost of energy for your day.

 The Orange Elf, the Messenger of Warmth, lights up winter with his radiant smile.
 Like small winter suns, the sweet, vitamin C-rich European oranges warm the hearts.
 Try a warm orange infusion for the family or an orange-scented Christmas cake that fills the house with holiday aromas.